This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 I started using Seed in 2019, but I have NOT been consistent about staying on it.
 And let me tell, you I can tell a difference between any other probiotic I grab at the store (including the ones I recommended above, all of which I have taken), and Seed.
 I’m a fan of Seed.

 The Seed formula was developed by the Seed team in conjunction with scientists and doctors who are experts in the field of probiotics.
 Their Chief Scientist is Dr Gregor Reid, Ph.D., a world-renowned specialist in beneficial microbes.
 He serves as the Chair of the United Nations World Health Organization Expert Panel on Probiotics.
 And he led the group that authored the globally accepted definition of ‘probiotics’.
 Additionally, Seed has a Scientific Advisory Board, made up of male and female MDs and PhDs.
-These are experts who want to change the world with probiotics.
+These are medical experts who want to change the world with probiotics.

+Don’t take my word for it.
 Read more about the science of Seed here.

 This is not a sponsored post, all opinions are my own, and I do receive an affiliate commission if you purchase Seed through my links.
 Before I was approved as an affiliate, I completed a rather lengthy educational course on the science behind their Synbiotics.
 Also, I have spent my own money buying Seed, and gifted Seed to my mother and other relatives.
 Thank you for supporting my blog through the brands I support!